Bangor University - North Wales Clinical Psychology Programme

 We strongly encourage Welsh speakers to apply.

 In the shortlisting phase, we award additional points for your ability to speak Welsh.
 Please indicate on the application form your level of Welsh proficiency.
+Please be aware that if you have indicated that you are a fluent Welsh speaker, and you are invited for interview, you will be assigned a Welsh-speaking host who will speak with you in Welsh.

 We can provide a range of facilities to support Welsh speaking trainees to develop their clinical practice skills in the Welsh language, including on placements and, where practicable within supervision, as well as presenting written and other work in Welsh.